-Upon appeal or petition, the Board may grant a Variance from the terms of this bylaw with respect to particular land or structures, provided that the Board finds that literal enforcement of this bylaw would involve substantial hardship, financial or otherwise to the appellant or petitioner, and that desirable relief may be granted without substantial detriment to the public good and without nullifying or substantially derogating from the intent or purpose of this bylaw.
-Such relief may only be granted from the dimensional requirements of this bylaw.
-This relief may only be granted upon specific findings made by the Board that the claimed hardship is due to circumstances relating to soil conditions, shape, or topography especially affecting the land or structures, which do not generally affect the zoning district in which the land or structures are located.
-Procedures for granting of Variances are as required by G.L.
-Chapter 40A, Sections 10 and 11, or as may be further detailed in any rules and regulations adopted by the Zoning Board of Appeals.
-The Board may require review costs to be borne by the applicant as provided in Section 9.5.
+- A. Upon appeal or petition, the Board may grant a Variance from the terms of this bylaw with respect to particular land or structures, provided that the Board finds that literal enforcement of this bylaw would involve substantial hardship, financial or otherwise to the appellant or petitioner, and that desirable relief may be granted without substantial detriment to the public good and without nullifying or substantially derogating from the intent or purpose of this bylaw. - B. Such relief may only be granted from the dimensional requirements of this bylaw. - C. This relief may only be granted upon specific findings made by the Board that the claimed hardship is due to circumstances relating to soil conditions, shape, or topography especially affecting the land or structures, which do not generally affect the zoning district in which the land or structures are located. - D. Procedures for granting of Variances are as required by MGL.
+Ch.
+40A, §s 10 and 11, or as may be further detailed in any rules and regulations adopted by the ZBA. - E. The Board may require review costs to be borne by the applicant as provided in Section 9.6.
 Use Variances are not allowed.